chussenot/cistergraphia/README.md

 =============

-Cipher your message with some techniques to a number sequence and then use the cistercian numbers and nice placement.
+Cipher your message with some techniques to a number sequence and then use the cistercian numbers and a nice snail placement.

-Referecnes
+References
 ==========

 - [cistercian numbers](https://glossographia.wordpress.com/2013/07/09/cistercian-number-magic-of-the-boy-scouts/)